 Are you Looking for Unique Vegetable Varieties?

 While the first two considerations are practical in nature, this one is more about making your garden fun and unique.
-If you want to try growing Purple Crush Cauliflower, Bulgarian Carrot Chilis, or Tasmanian Chocolate Tomatoes (cause who wouldn’t want to try those?!), you just aren’t going to find varieties like that at your local garden store.
+If you want to try growing Purple Crush Cauliflower, Bulgarian Carrot Chilis, Gilbertie Paste Tomatoes, or Baby Blue Hubbard Squash (cause who wouldn’t want to try those?!), you just aren’t going to find varieties like that at your local garden store.
 And yet, trying new varieties is part of what makes having a vegetable garden fun.

 Treat yourself to a few new varieties each year even if you only grow a few of each; the packets will last at least another year, and maybe you can trade seeds with a neighbor or friend if you are both picking a few cool options.